An extremely wordy post about date flakes.

 Directions

 1. Heat a bit of vegetable oil over high heat on a large skillet or wok.
 When oil is hot, add garlic and leeks.
-Sauté for 3–5 minutes, or until leeks are soft.
+Saute for 3-5 minutes, or until leeks are soft.

 2. Lower heat slightly to medium high.
 Add tofu and mushrooms.
-Let cook for 3–5 minutes, turning occasionally to sauté.
+Let cook for 3-5 minutes, turning occasionally to saute.
 Don’t stir too vigorously, or the tofu will break up.
 You want the tofu to brown on the sides and the mushrooms to become soft.

 3. Mix the mirin, soy sauce, sesame oil, and ginger in a small bowl.
 Add to the stir fry, and sautee.
 Add the ground turkey, and cook until turkey is well done, approx 5 more minutes.